-This version is for archivists' use, with line wrapping at at 65 characters in keeping with fandom standards.
-For most enjoyable viewing, see the story in graphical format here, or large print format for the visually impaired here.
+This plain text version is designed mainly for mobile devices.
+For most enjoyable viewing, see the story in presentation format here, or large print format for the visually impaired here.

 Deslea R. Judd